047: Art for Amateurs

 2 / Art doesn't need to sit in a gallery.

-3️ / It can be fun to withhold criticism, and explore within a framework: To enjoy something without quantifying "success".
+3️ / It's fun to withhold criticism, and explore within a framework: To simply enjoy something without quantifying "success".

-More generally, I want more people to do low-stakes creative projects!
+More generally, I want more people to try low-stakes creative projects!

 F A Q s: